How we auto scale our digital tools and applications with AWS

 A few tools came in very useful in the process:

 We also used Packer to build the virtual machine for development, so this is where the two are in synch: we used the same software to build the servers to Amazon as we used to build the virtual machine for development.
-So they’re based off the same packages.
+So they’re based on the same packages.

-Docker: This is used to run the Jenkins application.
+This is used to run the Jenkins application.